AICatgirls/aichatgirls/README.md

 * temperature - A number between 0.1 and 1.9, default 0.4.
 The higher the number the more creative the response.
 * repetition_penalty - A number between 0.1 and 1.9, default 1.18.
 * prefix - A hidden phrase that the bot will silently say before giving a response.
 Default none.

+## For Developers
+If you want to run the automated tests, run `conda install pytest` or `pip install pytest` to install pytest, and then `pytest tests/` to run the test suite.